Sangvor National Park

 Best time to visit: Spring and early summer is flood season, and road and creek crossings may be destroyed or impassable.
 A visit is best from mid-July until early October.

 Maps: Google Maps has terrible coverage for roads and villages.
 Instead, use an offline map download for a map that uses Open Street Map data.
-For the exact boundaries of the Sangvor National Park, see this image.

 Accommodation: No official accommodation after leaving the town of Tavildara.
 There is an unofficial homestay in Langar at the forest ranger’s house, and the Hazrati Burkh shrine has very simple accommodation of pilgrims.
+There is an informal guesthouse in the village of Sangvor owned by Akai Sherali.
+He also owns the small convenience/grocery store.
+Both are right next to his house.